Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Preliminaries

 \subsection{Semantics and properties of the fixpoint}

 The semantics of a \mus{} term is defined by the relation obtained after substituting the free variables in the term (like $E$ and $S$ in example~\ref{ex:fpexec}) by their corresponding database relations.
 The notions of free and bound variables and substitution are formally defined in \cite{mura-sigmod20}.

-As an slight abuse of notation, we sometimes use a recursive term $\Psi$ (i.e. a term that contains a recursive variable $X$) as a function $R \to \Psi(R)$ that takes a relation $R$ and returns the relation obtained by replacing $X$ in the term $\Psi$ by the relation $R$.
+As a slight abuse of notation, we sometimes use a recursive term $\Psi$ (i.e. a term that contains a recursive variable $X$) as a function $R \to \Psi(R)$ that takes a relation $R$ and returns the relation obtained by replacing $X$ in the term $\Psi$ by the relation $R$.
 In the above example